wagih70/edfa3ly/readme.md

 ## How to test your project

-- open your terminal in the directory that you have the project.
+- open your terminal in the directory where you have the project.
 - type in terminal
 ```bash
 cd edfa3ly